prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - And like before, it'll have a "write" ZIO as a child
+- Next, we create the `lwb` write ZIO just like before

 ---